amperity/amperity-docs/amperity_reference/source/settings.rst

 .. settings-credentials-start

 Use the **Credentials** page to view and manage credentials for data sources and destinations.
-Any credential that you add from the **Sources** or **Destinations** page is available from the **Credentials** page.
+Any credential that you add from the **Sources** or **Destinations** page is :doc:`available from the Credentials page <credentials>`.
 You may also define credentials directly from this tab.

 .. settings-credentials-end